 The appendices are intended as basic guidelines for those departments that will be most impacted by COVID-19 procedures.
 They have been compiled by the SNS Health and Safety Committee in consultation with DGC-ARC, IATSE Locals 849 and 667, and ACTRA Maritimes, with content from local, national and international documents.
 They are intended to help producers, cast, and crew navigate working conditions as currently prescribed by the Public Health Order.

 Click HERE to view and download the Departmental Appendices to Screen Nova Scotia’s COVID-19 Related Health & Safety Guidelines for the Screen Industry.

-People from outside Nova Scotia can only enter the province for essential travel.
+INTERNATIONAL: Currently, people from outside of Canada can only enter Nova Scotia for essential travel.
 Please read below for specific travel restrictions and the immigration process for workers employed on film productions.

 FREQUENTLY ASKED QUESTIONS: FILMING IN NOVA SCOTIA

 Q: What is the current COVID-19 situation in Nova Scotia?

 A: On March 22nd, the Province of Nova Scotia declared a state of emergency to help contain the spread of COVID-19.
 The state of emergency has been renewed, and currently, the province of Nova Scotia has increased restrictions in place.
 However, these restrictions do not affect businesses in the film and television sectors, which remain open and can continue to operate.
 For up-to-date data on COVID-19 cases in Nova Scotia, please click HERE.
 For the province’s multi-phase Reopening Plan, click HERE.
 Please note that we are currently in Phase 4.